dungeonmaster3120/getroasted/README.md

 # getroasted
 Get roasted is a website for people to post images and get themselves roasted by an in-built array of roasts found by a python-scraping-script.

-# To use:
+# Tutorial:
-  Download Xampp or a Web-Server if you don't have one
+  *Download a web server

-  Create a images folder in the main directory
+  *Create an images folder in the root directory

-  Run the website on the localhost
+  *Run the website!

 # External Customization:
-  Design the website as per your own rules

-  Add some creative roasts in the database
+  *Let your imagination run wild by designing the webpage for your personal use!
+  *Get creative by adding some of your own roasts and give a homely feeling to the database!

-  UP the page speed
+  *Enhance the speed and functionality

-  AND use your Creativity

-THANK YOU!
+# TO-DO:
+  *Add a python scraper which saves roasts from the internet in our database!
+  *Allow users to store the images.
+  *Provide more functionality!

-# Shlok Jain
+# Thank You!